 Extension Risk Management Education (ERME) is delivered through four regional centers that provide grant funding and leadership within their regions.
 The mission of the national program is educating America’s farmers and ranchers to manage the unique risks of producing food for the world’s table.

 Educational efforts funded through the ERME Competitive Grants Program are producer-focused, results-based, and encourage public-private partnerships.
 Funded projects must identify targeted outcomes that will help producers manage risk and then describe how the project will measure those outcomes.

-ERME has funded innovative educational projects that have generated tangible results for agricultural producers in 56 US states and territories.
+ERME has funded innovative education projects that have generated tangible results for agricultural producers in 56 US states and territories.
 Beginning in 2020, the Centers initiated a new funding opportunity for the delivery of risk management education to agricultural producers underserved by the Federal crop insurance program.
 Priorities for both of these programs include commitments to funding results, providing transparent accountability, and encouraging collaboration.
-The accomplishments of all funded projects are available for public viewing on the ERME website: www.extensionrme.org/ProjectSearch
+The accomplishments of all funded projects are available for public viewing on the ERME website: http://extensionrme.org

 The ERME Competitive Grants Program releases a Request for Applications (RFA) annually.
 Successful risk management education projects must address at least one of the following primary sources of agricultural risk: Production, Marketing, Financial, Legal and Human.
 Grant awards typically range in size from $5,000 to $100,000.